-Click on the My plugins tab to view your plugins.
+- Click on the Plugins tab to view your plugins.

-In the Development column, click the + Create your own plugin link.
+- In the In Development column, click the Create your own plugin link.

 Want to upload an existing Figma plugin?
 Select the Link existing plugin option to link your manifest to the new plugin.

 - Click Continue to go to the next step.

 - Empty: A blank slate where you can build your plugin from the ground up.

 - Run once: This is a template for a plugin that runs on the canvas, without any further interaction from the user.
 Use this template if you don't need to build any UI.